Jump Multi-Fit Electric 9.5kW

 You will need to consider the water system you have in your house, as some digital showers are designed for low pressure/gravity systems (and often include a pump – effectively making them digital power showers) and others are designed for high-pressure systems (digital mixer showers).

 Many models offer a range of presets so everyone in the house can save their favourite temperature and flow rates, all accurately displayed on an LED screen – there’s no need to reach in to see if it’s hot enough.
-Some even have remote controls, so you can turn them on before getting out of bed, while others include smart apps that let you track usage.
+Some even have remote controls, so you can turn them on before getting out of bed, while others include smart apps that let you track use.

 And unlike with a normal mixer shower, you can locate the digital mixer unit (the part that combines the hot and cold water feeds) separately from the shower itself.
 This means you can hide it away, giving you a sleeker, minimal look in your bathroom and making it easier and less disruptive for your plumber to install.

 Digital showers are more expensive than standard mixer or power showers.
-In our latest customer survey we found that they were less reliable than more traditional units – the more advanced technology means that there’s more that can go wrong.
+In our latest customer survey we found they were less reliable than more traditional units – the more advanced technology means there’s more that can go wrong.

 While showers are generally fairly simple devices, manufacturers are constantly revising them and adding new features – especially on more expensive models.